Ugly And Uglier

 We don’t do many of these anymore, but back when we had the time and inclination, we’d scoop up these hammered fixer homes, restore them, and sell or rent them.
 It seemed like a good side job to our main job of brokering real estate.
 Here are some of our projects, before pictures only:

 East Hamlin — a few steps from MOHAI.
-Todd Turner, the UW Athletic Director, bought this when the remodel was done (yes, it’s on the market.
-Sadly, Mr. Turner got fired).
+Todd Turner, the UW Athletic Director, bought this when the remodel was done.
 The owner had inherited the house, started letting her kids salvage parts (hardwoods, trim) thinking she’d tear it down and build a new home.
 Then she got bids for that from her contractor…

 This is on North 50th, across from the Zoo.
 You can actually hear the lions roar (or is it Aurora?).
 The hardest part of this remodel was that cool window in the dormer over the living room bay was stolen during the project!
 We had to have glass custom glazed to replace it.

 Out in Shoreline, this house had been boarded up for years.
 Really strange.
 We ended up tearing this one down and are doing townhomes out there (eventually).

 Great house, adjacent to Matthew’s Beach on Lake Washington.
 The architect who designed all of the north Seattle Windermere offices in the 70’s and 80’s custom built this for himself on a 40? sliver of waterfront.
 We dubbed it the “cheese wedge” and it took nearly a year to repair all of the water damage and deferred maintenance.

 Triplex on First Hill.
 Really rough spot across from a juvenile detention center.